netsec-ethz/scion-tutorials/content/apps/remote_sig.md

      }
    },
 ```
-Make this edit to the following files, then replace the "172.16.0.XX" IP with the actual IP of the remote host B and 17-ffaa_1_XXX with the AS id of the local AS A:
+Make this edit to the following files, then replace the "172.16.0.XX" IP with the openVPN tunnel IP of the local host A and 17-ffaa_1_XXX with the AS id of the local AS A:
 ```
 ${SC}/gen/ISD${ISD}/AS${AS}/endhost/topology.json
 ${SC}/gen/ISD${ISD}/AS${AS}/br${IA}-1/topology.json